Royal Australian Corps of Signals Memorial Painting - "The Signalman 1939 - 1945"

 Details

-This painting is located in the Communications Gallery commissioned by the Australian Army Museum of Western Australia as part of the Centenary commemorations of the Royal Australian Corp of Signals.
+This painting is located in the Communications Gallery commissioned by the Australian Army Museum of Western Australia as part of the Centenary commemorations of the Royal Australian Corps of Signals.
 Communication devices used by the Australian Army also are presented in their operational context throughout the Museum.

 Australian Army Museum of Western Australia